Skip to main content

 • Who will make healthcare decisions for you, if you can’t

-• What kind and amount of medical care you want for certain situations
+• What kind of medical care you want in certain situations

 Why Should You Plan in Advance?